SolaceTraining/solace-workshop-scs/codelab.md

 DiagramFifth-windows.png: Spring Cloud Streams is built on top of Spring Boot.
 A great resource for creating your own Spring Boot applications is Spring Initializr.
 A publically hosted version is hosted here: [start.spring.io](https://start.spring.io)

 ###
-* Next go ahead and open up the pom.xml file in your "scs-source-tweets" project and search for "binder"; you should have found the "spring-cloud-stream-binder-solace" which is what is going to allow SCS to connect to Solace PubSub+
+* Next go ahead and open up the pom.xml file in your "scs-source-tweets" project and search for "binder"; you should have a dependency for either "spring-cloud-starter-stream-solace" or "spring-cloud-stream-binder-solace" which is what is going to allow SCS to connect to Solace PubSub+. "spring-cloud-starter-stream-solace" includes the "spring-cloud-stream-binder-solace" dependency which is why you could have either one.
+It is recommended to start with the starter.

-**TODO UPDATE DIAGRAM BELOW**
+* Note that the "spring-cloud-stream-reactive" dependency is only required for reactive streams support, but we will also discuss the use of "Spring Cloud Functions" as an alternative in a later section.

 ![SCS Maven Dependencies](images/ScsDependencies.png)

 * Let's take a look at a simple sample implementation in the image below.
 You can see that the enrichLogMessage method is associated with both an INPUT and OUTPUT channel.
 In a future section we will create an application following a similar pattern, but notice that if you look at the *ScsSourceTweets.java* class in your "scs-source-tweets" project you will see something a bit different.
 We are using an *@InboundChannelAdapter* annotation in order to create tweets at a fixed rate.